Reed-Statistics/thesis_white/research_log.md

 ### This Week's Work

 * I made many diagrams in Keynote for the Context chapter
-* Applied edits to the Context chapter, implemented diagrams, change some phrasing, add more motivation, etc.
+* Full restructure of the Context chapter: applied edits, implemented diagrams, restruture/add more details, change phrasing, add more motivation, etc.
-* (Need to) start working on the Methods chapter and edits there

 ### Upcoming Work

+* Similar operation to the Methods chapter as I did to the Context chapter.
+Will need to add more significant contently likely, but won't need to spend hours in Keynote.

 ### Points of confusion

+* I'd like to talk about pacing of the these in the `writing/spring_schedule.Rmd` document.
+I am hoping to end up turning in a bit early to give myself a breather between the paper and thesis, but I want to think about how practical the timeline I laid out is.

 Spring, Week 0
 ----------------